cloudera/hue/docs/docs-site/content/administrator/installation/dependencies/_index.md

       password=huepassword
       name=hue_d
     ```
+12. For **M1 Macs**, if `make apps` fails with `virtualenv is not compatible with this system or executable` error

+    ```
+    pip3.7 install virtualenv
+    virtualenv ./build/env
+    rm ./build/env/bin/python3.7

+    make apps
+    ```

-12. If you use postgres as configured in the previous step you'll need to add the psycopg2 lib manually
+14. If you use postgres as configured in the previous step you'll need to add the psycopg2 lib manually

     `./build/env/bin/pip install psycopg2-binary`

-12. Start Hue (note that export from step 10 above needs to be active)
+14. Start Hue (note that export from step 10 above needs to be active)

     `./build/env/bin/hue runserver 0.0.0.0:8888`